 - Open the lid of the grinder and transfer the coarse powder to a big bowl or jar.

 - Add the nutmeg powder and mix well.
 Often termed as jaiphal powder, its known for its sleep inducing properties and thus added to masala milk powder.
 If you don’t have nutmeg powder, you can also add a very small piece of whole nutmeg to the grinding jar at step 8.

 - Add the rich spice saffron finally and mix well.
 This is added not only for its pleasing flavour and taste but also for its attractive colour.
 While you will also have to add saffron when you make masala milk, a small amount of saffron added at this stage in the powder will blend well with other powdered nuts.

-- This powder can be stored in an air-tight container in the refrigerator.
+This masala milk powder , masala doodh powder can be stored in an air-tight container in the refrigerator.
 It stays fresh for up to 1 to 2 months.

-- Use it to make Masala Milk.
+Use Masala Milk Powder to make Masala Milk.
 To serve, take a glass of boiled milk, add 2 to 3 tbsp of this milk masala powder, 1 tbsp of sugar and few saffron strands mixed with 1 tbsp of lukewarm milk to it.
 Mix well.
+See below detailed step by step photos on how to make masala milk.
 Your glass of Masala Milk will ready in a minute if the masala milk powder has been made in advance.
-So make a batch of this powder and store it.
+So make a batch of this masala milk powder and store it.

 Nutrient values (Abbrv) per tbsp

 REGISTER NOW If you are a new user.